zsiki/GeoEasy/doc/reference_guide.rst

 common points.
 Do not open the target data set before the calculation.

 Selecting the coordinate transformation from the menu, you are asked for the target data set.
 It must be in GeoEasy .geo format.
-The program pop up a list of the common points, select as many point as you would like, but please consider that, the available transformation types depends on the number of points you selected.
+The program pops up a list of the common points among the loaded data sets and the target one, select as many points as you would like, but please consider that, the available transformation types depends on the number of points selected.
 The available transformation are:

 #.
 4 parameters orthogonal transformation (minimum 2 common points)
 #.
 3 parameters orthogonal transformation (minimum 2 common points, no scale change)
 #.
 Affine transformation (minimum 3 common points)
 #.
-2nd order polynom transformation (minimum 6 common points)
+2nd order polynomial transformation (minimum 6 common points)
 #.
-3rd order polynom transformation (minimum 10 common points)
+3rd order polynomial transformation (minimum 10 common points)

 The parameters are estimated using the least squares method (LSM).